NREL/reVX/docs/source/index.rst

-.. reV-X documentation master file, created by sphinx-quickstart on Thu Jun 14 10:26:46 2018.
+.. reVX documentation master file, created by sphinx-quickstart on Thu Jun 14 10:26:46 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to reV-X's documentation!
+Welcome to reVX's documentation!
 ====================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   reV-X
+   reVX

 Indices and tables
 ==================